Student Score Reporting

 Assessment Targets

-Assessment targets describe what is to be assessed within a claim and are used to develop test items (questions).
-Assessment target reports are available in CERS and show target scores for groups of students; these are reported as Performance Relative to the Entire Test and Performance Relative to Level 3 (Met Standard).
+Assessment targets describe what is to be tested within a claim and are used to develop test items (questions).
+Assessment target reports are available in CERS and show target results for groups of students; these are reported as Performance Relative to the Entire Test and Performance Relative to Level 3 (Proficient).
 Target reports are not available for individual students.

-Assessment targets provide information regarding a group’s strengths and weaknesses relative to its achievement on the assessment as a whole and where students’ performance indicates Standard Met.
+Assessment Target Reports provide information regarding a group’s strengths and weaknesses relative to its achievement on the assessment as a whole and where students’ performance indicates Proficient.
 For non-WER targets, only those targets with more than 10 items in the pool are included for reporting.
 To get a score, students must answer at least 10 CAT items and 1 PT.
 Students who log on to both the CAT and the PT but do not meet this scoring threshold will receive the LOSS and will not be included in the aggregation of target reports.
-Scores are sent to CERS, which only displays target results for 30 students or more.
+Scores are sent to CERS, which displays only target results for 30 students or more.

 While the claims do not vary among grade levels, assessment targets for ELA Claims 1–4 and mathematics Claim 1 are unique to each grade level.
 Note that assessment targets are reported for mathematics Claim 1 only.
-For claims 2, 3, and 4, items are intended to emphasize the mathematical practices, and therefore, items may align with the content included in several mathematics assessment targets.
+For claims 2, 3, and 4, items are intended to emphasize the mathematical practices and so may align with the content included in several mathematics assessment targets.
 The best common descriptors of the items included in these claims are the claim labels themselves.
-More information about target reports can be found in the Assessment Target Reports Frequently Asked Questions web document.
+More information about target reports can be found in the Assessment Target Reports Frequently Asked Questions subsection of the CERS User Guide.

 Writing Extended Response

 WER scores for ELA performance tasks provide additional information about writing performance for a student.
-These scores will be available on SSRs and in CERS, as well as the LEA Student Score Data File available for download in TOMS.
+These scores are available on SSRs and in CERS, as well as in the LEA Student Score Data File available for download in TOMS.

 The WER scores in the LEA Student Score Data File provide information on how a student scored on the three writing traits—organization/purpose, evidence/elaboration, and conventions—for an essay.
-The range of WER writing trait scores is from 1 to 4 for organization/purpose; 1 to 4 for evidence/elaboration; and 0 (zero) to 2 for conventions.
+The range of WER writing trait scores is from 1–4 for organization/purpose; 1–4 for evidence/elaboration; and 0 (zero) to 2 for conventions.

 In addition, CERS and the LEA Student Score Data File provide explanations for a 0 score on the ELA WER items, when applicable, such as that the response was off topic, off purpose, or insufficient.
 Information on the specifications and rubrics for WER items can be found in the Guidelines and Resources section of the Smarter Balanced Assessment Consortium Test Development & Design web page.

-WER condition codes are presented in table 1 and defined in the Condition Codes for the ELA Writing Extended Response web document.
+WER condition codes are presented in table 3 and defined in Condition Codes for the ELA Writing Extended Response.

 Condition Code Reason Description